 Greek American violinist Stefanos Melas, PhD is a musician with extensive experience as a performer and educator.
 He made his solo debut at age seventeen, performing Tchaikovsky's Violin Concerto with the Georgia Symphony Orchestra.
 Stefanos has since made solo appearances at numerous venues throughout the United States, including Carnegie Hall.
 He has won prizes at the Atlanta Federation of Musicians Scholarship Competition, Dallas Symphonic Festival Competition, GWUC Chicago National Music Competition, and the North Texas Music Competition among others.

 Stefanos attended the Cleveland Institute of Music, where he received the Presidential Merit Award.
 He earned his Bachelor of Music degree from Roosevelt University's Chicago College of Performing Arts as a student of Shmuel Ashkenasi and Robert Chen.
 Stefanos received his Master of Music degree from New York University under Naoko Tanaka as a Steinberg Scholarship recipient.
 He later obtained the Professional Studies Diploma from the San Francisco Conservatory of Music on a Presidential Scholarship as a student of Alexander Barantschik.

 Stefanos has spent summers studying with Masao Kawasaki at the Aspen Music Festival, Joan Kwuon at the Bowdoin International Music Festival, and Linda Cerone at the Encore School for Strings.
 His non-classical collaborations have led to performances with Bruce Springsteen and The Eagles.
 Stefanos has taught extensively in New York City, including through the Research Foundation of CUNY.
 He has additionally served on the adjunct violin faculty at The University of Queensland and New York University.
-Stefanos is available for virtual instruction nationwide and provides editing services related to music dissertations.
-Originally from Atlanta, he currently resides in Boston.
+Originally from Atlanta, he is currently based in Boston.